-We present three concerts per year, plus occasional extra concerts, workshops and events.
-This isn’t unusual, but we do think that we are a little different from other orchestras.
+We present two or three formal concerts per year, plus a variety of workshops, events and performances at festivals.
 We try to be adventurous with our programming wide range of styles from a variety of periods and composers, trying less-known works alongside the popular classics.
-We especially love performing music by living composers, and have commissioned nearly 5 hours of new music from our young composers award winners over the last 12 years.
+We especially love performing music by living composers, and have commissioned nearly 5 hours of new music from our young composers award winners over the last 15 years.

 We’ve keep our ticket prices as low as possible and given generous concessions, where appropriate.
 Then, of course, there’s our famous Concert Virgin Scheme, which offers free tickets to anyone who’s never heard a live orchestra before.
 We’re famously welcoming at our concerts, with the musicians mingling with and welcoming audiences, and generally making the atmosphere less formal and stuffy.